 The first listed reading we have this week is by Marshall Breeding.
-Astute observers will note Breeding is one of the first cited in the two additional readings we have this week.
-We will read more from Breeding later in the semester, but I bring him up now because he oversees a website titled Library Technology Guides at librarytechnology.org.
+Astute observers will note Breeding is one of the first cited authors in the two additional readings we have this week.
+We will read more from Breeding later, but I bring him up now because he oversees a website titled Library Technology Guides.
 If you would like to keep abreast of the recent news on the electronic resource industry, Breeding's website should be at the top of your list.

 Breeding's What is ERM? article is a good one to start the week.
-He provides a nice outline of the various components of electronic resources, and he provides some historical context for those components.
+He provides an outline of the various components of electronic resources, and he provides some historical context for those components.

 One caveat, though: while all the articles on our list this week are focused on academic libraries, the terms, concepts, and processes described in these articles are relevant to other areas of librarianship such as public librarianship, school media librarianship, and so forth.
 Differences in processes and in some details will arise due to organizational or other contextual differences among these library types.
 Organizationally, for example, public libraries are connected to municipalities, county governments, state libraries, and to public library consortia.
 This presents unique organizational challenges, and it highlights the fact that municipal, county, or state laws will define how some processes must be handled and who must handle them.
-The same is true for public schools, and in such cases, school boards and school districts will likely be involved.
+The same is true for public schools, and in such cases, school boards and school districts will likely be involved (see aside below).
 Contextual differences that shape electronic resource management include user communities.
 An academic library serves its students, faculty, staff, and perhaps the public to some degree.
 However, a public library serves its local community.
 Such differences will shape ERM workflows and other choices, like the chosen vendors and publishers.
-For example, academic libraries will require more scholarly sources, and public libraries provide more ebooks and audiobooks and less e-journals.
-This means that you might find services like OverDrive/Libby offered by public libraries but not in academic, and that you will rarely find more advanced scholarly resources in public libraries.
+For example, academic libraries provide more scholarly sources, and public libraries provide more ebooks and audiobooks and less e-journals.
+This means that you might find services like OverDrive/Libby, Epic, and Hoopla offered by public libraries but not in academic ones, and that you will rarely find more advanced scholarly resources in public libraries.
 These differences in needs, due to different communities, will change the emphasis on some aspects of the ERM work flow.

-Another reason why our reading lists lean toward the academic setting is because academic librarians publish more about electronic resources and public librarians publish very little.
-For example, I conducted a search in LISTA with the following query, which returned just three results.
+Another reason why our reading lists lean toward the academic setting is not because electronic resource management is not relevant to public or other types of libraries, but it is because academic librarians publish more about electronic resources and public librarians publish very little.
+For example, I conducted a search in LISTA with the following query, which returned just three results in 2021 when I first ran the query and four results in August 2022 when I ran it again.
+In fact, a new article wasn't published since the 2021 query.
+Rather, LISTA just added an addition item from 2015.

 (DE "ELECTRONIC information resources management") AND (DE "PUBLIC libraries")

 It does not get much better if I expand the query to include some additional thesauri terms.
-This query returns only six results:
+This query returns only six results in 2021 and seven in 2022:

 (DE "PUBLIC librarians" OR DE "PUBLIC librarianship" OR DE "PUBLIC libraries") AND (DE "ELECTRONIC resource librarians" OR DE "ELECTRONIC information resources management")

 However, if I focus that query on academic libraries, then the results increase substantially.
-The following query returns 51 hits:
+The following query returns 51 hits in 2021 and 57 in 2022:

 (DE "ELECTRONIC information resources management") AND (DE "ACADEMIC libraries")